csyfjiang/academic/_pages/includes/intro.md

 Currently, I am engaged as a Part-Time Research Assistant (PT RA) at HKMU, where my research focuses on Natural Language Processing (NLP) and Vision-Language Models (VLM).
 I am particularly fascinated by the potential of foundation models in transforming information retrieval systems, making them more intuitive and efficient.

 Through my research, I aim to bridge the gap between theoretical computer science and practical, impactful applications in healthcare and digital information systems.
-If you have any inquiries or need consultation, please feel free to contact me at 905152222jyf [AT] gamil [DOT] com.
+If you have any inquiries or need consultation, please feel free to contact me at <span style="color: blue;">905152222jyf [AT] gamil [DOT] com</span>.

 Join me as I explore the cutting-edge of technology and medicine, striving to innovate solutions that improve both diagnostics and accessibility to information.

+In [my blog](https://jefferyjiang-yf.github.io/), you will find in-depth discussions and analyses on a broad range of topics including deep learning and medical imaging.
+I frequently share case studies and insights on how theoretical knowledge can be applied to solve real-world problems in the healthcare sector, particularly in the use of advanced technologies for diagnostic imaging.
+Additionally, my blog provides updates and commentary on the latest technological trends that are transforming both healthcare and digital information systems.

+If you have a strong interest in these topics or specific questions, my blog also features an interactive area where you can post comments or ask questions.
+I highly encourage any form of interaction and discussion, as it helps us all learn and grow together.
+I hope my blog becomes a go-to resource for you as we explore the intersections of technology and medicine, collectively pushing forward the boundaries of science and technology.